 Nearby we can find the Castel of Porciano with its majestic tower, the sanctuary of S. Maria delle Grazie and the “Capo d’Arno”, as it is called the Arno river springs.
 Finally, it is interesting to know that in 1838 at Lago degli Idoli a huge site of Etruscan artworks in bronze was discovered.

-Badia Prataglia is located in the province of Arezzo, in the Tuscan side of the Apennines, near the Mandrioli pass (about 900 m.a.s.l.) within the the Foreste Casentinesi National Park.
+Badia Prataglia is located in the province of Arezzo, in the Tuscan side of the Apennines, near the Mandrioli pass (about 900 m.a.s.l.) within the National Park of the Casentino Forests.

 The village is composed of small groups of houses very characteristic called “Castelletti”, hidden by firs and chestnut trees.
 Each of them has its own name and they are within short distance between each other.